THIS IS THE

 San Marcos murders of October 1928.

-Yet he pardoned many others, or let them go with a
+moral code.
+He also pardoned many people, or let them go with a

 warning.
 He was also a deeply religious man who